angelamcosta/get_next_line/README.md

 ## Introduction

-This aim of this project is to code a function that returns a line, read from a file descriptor and to learn about static variables.
+The aim of this project is to code a function that returns a line, read from a file descriptor and to learn about static variables.

 The subject of the project can be found in [this link](https://raw.githubusercontent.com/angelamcosta/get_next_line/main/en.subject.pdf).